 - For your condition, what is the typical course of treatment?
 How many treatments are needed, and how often?
 For comparison, among the dozens of acupuncturists we surveyed for treatment of an arthritic knee, most said we could expect improvement within one to five treatment sessions.

 - How much will it cost?

 Since there are many qualified acupuncturists, and since other consumers tend to be especially satisfied with them, pay attention to prices.
 Checkbook’s undercover shoppers called a sample of area acupuncturists for their fees for private treatment of arthritic knee pain.
 The prices we were quoted are listed on the table below.
-As you can see, our shoppers were quoted prices ranging from less than $75 to more than $250 for an initial private session.
+As you can see, our shoppers were quoted prices ranging from $35 to $545 for an initial private session.
 There was a lot of variation in how long the acupuncturists said this initial visit would last, though most estimated between 45 minutes and 90 minutes.

 We also asked about prices for community acupuncture.
-Prices quoted to our undercover shoppers were far lower than those for private sessions, ranging from $15 to $100 per session among acupuncturists who offered it.
+Prices quoted to our undercover shoppers were typically far lower than those for private sessions, typically ranging from $40 to $70 for an initial session among acupuncturists who offered it.